abi4010132/Data-management-Mod-Signal-Game-Thesis/README.md

 ### Analysis

 The data analysis that was done in my thesis is found in the 'Data Analysis' folder. \
-The contains R markdown files which are run separately.
-Make sure to run the first cells for data processing before running the other cells as the data processing differs per file depending on the analysis that is done within that file. \
+This folder contains R markdown files which are run separately.
+Make sure to run all the cells in order as the data processing differs per file depending on the analysis that is done. \
 The data analysis is separated in to the following files:
 <ul>
 <li> 'signalDifferences.rmd', contains graphs related to the signal/choice/response distribution and the choice/response - signal differences. </li>